 The RARC has been tested against more detailed measures of the biodiversity and functioning of riparian zones in the Murrumbidgee and Gippsland regions.
+This testing has shown strong correlations between a number of ecological measures and riparian condition scores, suggesting that the RARC can be used as a rapid surrogate measure of biodiversity and function of riparian zones.
 There was a significant positive relationship between litter decomposition rates in the soil and the COVER sub-index of the RARC score in both Summer (r = 0.50, p < 0.05) and Autumn (r = 0.78, p < 0.01), indicating that decomposition rates were higher where there was more vegetation cover in the riparian zone of the Murrumbidgee River (Robertson, Wassens & Jansen, in prep.).
 There were highly significant relationships between bird communities and all sub-indices, as well as the total RARC score (r = 0.68, p < 0.0001), indicating that riparian bird communities varied according to the condition of the riparian zone of the Murrumbidgee River (Jansen & Robertson, 2001b).
-Of particular significance (r = 0.74, p < 0.0001) was the DEBRIS sub-index
+Of particular significance (r = 0.74, p < 0.0001) was the DEBRIS sub-index (scoring for leaf litter, fallen logs and standing dead trees), indicating that retention of leaf litter and woody debris in riparian habitats is crucial to the survival of riparian bird communities.
+Many of the species most dependent on these features (such as robins, wrens and scrubwrens) are threatened or declining throughout the agricultural regions of southern Australia (Ford et al., 2001).

-Above: Healthy riparian area with a diversity of vegetation providing habitat for both aquatic and terrestrial animals, Hopkins Creek, South Australia.
-Photo Kerri Muller.
+Above: Healthy riparian area with a diversity of vegetation providing habitat for both aquatic and terrestrial animals, Nile River, Tasmania.
+Photo Guy Lampert.

-Right: A brown treecreeper.
-These birds live in riparian areas and their presence can be used as an indicator of riparian health.
-Photo Andrew Tatnell.
+Right: A Tasmanian scrubwren.
+These birds live in riparian areas and their presence may be used as an indicator of riparian health.
+Photo Vin Lam.